 As the soothing and repetitive motions of knitting work their magic, you’ll (hopefully) start to relax a little.
 But, unfortunately, your tension may also ease up, and you’ll notice the change over the length of your fabric.
 That, you don’t want.

 So, if you’re feeling stressed or tense (and know that this will negatively impact your project), spend some time getting in the mood and relaxing before you start your project.
 A few things you could try:

 - Listen to relaxing music

 - Meditate for a few minutes

-- Spritz the room with some of your favourite essential oils or burn incense
+- Spritz the room with some of your favourite essential oils, use a diffuser, or burn incense

 - Practice deep breathing exercises.